JobNoorman/CPL-CPlusPlus-Solutions/README.md

   > using IntIterator = std::vector<int>::const_iterator;
   > ```
 - `StructValue`: Represents a mapping from `String`s to `Value`s, again storing the values inside a `std::unique_ptr`.
-  There are two types of map that you can use in C++:
+  There are two types of maps that you can use in C++:
   - [`std::map<K, V>`][map]: Map that sorts its elements based on the key.
     This means that `K` should have `operator<` overloaded.
   - [`std::unordered_map<K, V>`][unordered_map]: Hash-map that requires [`std::hash`][hash] to be specialized for `K`.